 Moussaka is an eggplant based casserole dish native to the Mediterranean and the Middle East.
 It comes in a range of styles and flavors.
 Some are not layered and look more like a stew.
 The Greek version is the best known and has layers of eggplant, tomato sauce, and meat (lamb or beef) topped with a white sauce.

-My weekend food find mentioned in my previous post included a vegetarian moussaka.
+My weekend food find mentioned in my previous post included a Vegetable Moussaka.
 This version is more like a stew with eggplants, zucchinis, and potatoes.
 The dish was a tad oily but still very delicious.
 I really liked it and wanted to recreate it in a more traditional layered style.

 - 1 lb (450g) Chinese (or long) eggplant